ikuto0608/ikuto0608.github.io/_pages/about.md

 permalink: /about/
 ---

-### I'm a Ruby on Rails / AngularJS 2 developer in Vancouver.
+## I'm a Ruby on Rails / AngularJS 2 developer in Vancouver.

-I'm Ikuto, 27, and I'd like to do programming like breathing naturally.
+I'm Ikuto, 27, and I'd like to be able to do programming like breathing naturally.
-I lately focus on Ruby on Rails and Angular2.
-I began programming because I wanted to get power that put my idea on real anytime I hit upon a good idea.
+Lately, I've focused on Ruby on Rails and AngularJS 2.
+I began programming because I wanted to have the power to make my ideas real, anytime I hit upon a good idea.

-### I built memorizing app.
+### I built a memorizing app.

-I have an own project which is [hybrid application](https://memoriseword.com/) for memorizing words.
+I have my own project which is [hybrid application](https://memoriseword.com/) for memorizing words.
 It's based on Ruby on Rails, Nativescript and Angular2.
 * [Mobile client repositry](https://github.com/ikuto0608/mwa_client_mobile)
 * [Web client repositry](https://github.com/ikuto0608/mwa_client)
 * [Server repositry](https://github.com/ikuto0608/mwa_server)

 ### Learning AI is my next stage.

-I believe people can write programming like using own language near future.
-So I want new rare skill.
-Then I started to learn neural network and deep learning.
+I expect people will be able to do programming as though speaking their native language in the near future.
+So I want a new rare skill.
+I've started to learn Neural Network and Deep Learning.

 ### More